 Steve moved to Durham for love, in 1982, leaving his native California to marry Jennifer McGovern.
 They have raised two daughters who both graduated from Durham Public Schools.
-Molly now lives in San Antonio where she is married, the mother of one son and finishing law school; Katie is also married, lives in Durham and teaches at Northern High.
+Molly now lives in San Antonio where she is married, works as a lawyer, and is the mother of two sons.
+Katie is also married, lives and teaches in Durham and has a one year old daughter.

 Beyond the classroom, Steve served two terms as president of the Durham Association of Educators, playing a lead role in the merger of the city and county organizations in advance of the merger of the two school systems.
 He was co-leader for Durham in the national Leadership in Urban Mathematics Reform program.
 He served two terms on the Superintendent’s Budget Advisory Committee and was a member of the district High School Reform committee.
 Steve was also president of the Durham Toxic Action Coalition in the early 1980’s, and co-authored a paper documenting racial discrimination in Wilson, NC, for the NAACP Legal Defense Fund.

 Over the course of his career, Steve has written and spoken often on issues of public education.
 In the past few years, Steve initiated a campaign (“Wear Red”) in support of public education in Durham and across the state.
-He has also written a series of columns in the Durham News.
-Those articles are available here.
+He has also wrote a series of columns in the Durham News.

 Steve grew up in the Methodist Church (his middle name is Wesley).
 He served as a mission intern in a human rights office in Hong Kong after graduation from college.
-He is now a Presbyterian elder at the Church of Reconciliation.
+He is now a Presbyterian elder and a member of Trinity Avenue Presbyterian Church.

 A life-long athlete, Steve has spent countless hours chasing bouncing balls of various shapes and sizes in pretty much every sport.
 He now concentrates his efforts on tennis.